The Faceless: History

 Autotheism débuted at number 50 on the Billboard 200 and hit number 1 on CMJ radio loud rock charts.

 The band, along with bands including Cannibal Corpse, Between the Buried and Me, and Periphery, took part in The Summer Slaughter Tour of 2012.

-In January 2013, Cooper left the band, and posted on his Facebook module regarding his departure; he claimed that the band’s goals and interests were not his own.
-Alex Rüdinger, formerly of The HAARP Machine, a labelmate of The Faceless, became the band’s new full-time drummer.
+In January 2013, Cooper left the band, and posted on his Facebook module regarding his departure.
+He claimed that the band’s goals and interests were not his own.
+Alex Rüdinger, formerly of The HAARP Machine, a labelmate of The Faceless, became the band’s full-time drummer.

 On February 14, 2014, Wes Hauch announced he was leaving the band.

-On October 20, 2014, both Evan Brewer and Alex Rüdinger announced on their personal Facebook pages that they were leaving the band to pursue other projects.
-On December 4, 2014, vocalist Geoffrey Ficco announced his departure from the band, leaving Keene as the sole remaining member of the band.
+On October 20, 2014, Evan Brewer and Alex Rüdinger announced on their personal Facebook pages that they were leaving the band to pursue other projects.
+On December 4, 2014, vocalist Geoffrey Ficco announced his departure from the band, leaving Keene as the sole remaining member.

 On February 25, 2015, The Faceless announced Justin McKinney (of The Zenith Passage) as the band's new rhythm guitarist via Facebook.

 On April 12, 2015, Michael Keene announced the return of founding member and bassist Brandon Giffin.

-On September 28, 2015, The Faceless shared a new song titled: "The Spiraling Void", announced a U.S. tour, and also confirmed via Facebook, the return of long time vocalist Derek "Demon Carcass" Rydquist.
+On September 28, 2015, The Faceless shared the song "The Spiraling Void", announced a U.S. tour, and confirmed via Facebook the return of vocalist Derek "Demon Carcass" Rydquist.

 On November 13, 2015, The Faceless made "The Spiraling Void" available for download, via iTunes, Amazon, and Spotify.

 On April 18, 2016, The Faceless announced that they would be working under new management through E.J.
 Shannon Management.